chtsalvishal/DQ_Gen_AI_Bot/README.md

 1.  **Provide Context**: Users input data context for one or more database tables.
 This includes table schemas, column-level statistics (e.g., null percentages, distinct counts), sample data rows, and business rules.
 Input can be provided manually or streamlined by uploading SQL files for schemas and CSV files for statistics.
 2.  **AI-Powered Analysis**: The application constructs a detailed, context-rich prompt for each table and sends it to the `gemini-2.5-flash` model.
 The model is instructed to act as an expert data quality analyst, identifying issues based on the provided information.
-3.  **Structured Results**: Gemini returns a structured JSON object containing a list of detected issues, each with a description, severity level (High, Medium, Low), possible cause, potential impact, and a recommended solution.
+3.  **Structured Results**: Gemini returns a structured JSON object containing a list of detected issues, an analysis of **business rule effectiveness and conflicts**, and data for **schema visualization**, including inferred table relationships and issue hotspots.
-4.  **Visualize & Explore**: The results are displayed in an interactive dashboard where users can filter issues by severity, view a health summary for each table, and drill down into specific problems grouped by table and column.
+4.  **Visualize & Explore**: The results are displayed in an interactive dashboard. **Visualize your data structure with an interactive schema relationship diagram, or switch to an anomaly heatmap to see which tables have the most critical issues.** Users can filter all findings by severity, view a health summary for each table, and drill down into specific problems.
 5.  **Conversational Insights**: A built-in chat assistant allows users to ask follow-up questions about the results in natural language, making it easy to understand complex relationships and prioritize fixes.
 6.  **Export & Share**: Findings can be exported into professional, stakeholder-ready formats, including a detailed PDF report or a PowerPoint presentation.